Three Main Street America Staff members standing in front of a mural in Marion, Iowa.

 In 2021, American Express and Main Street America created the Backing Small Businesses* grant program to help under-resourced and economically vulnerable small business owners recover from the COVID-19 pandemic and grow their businesses.
 In its first year, the program awarded $1.65 million in grants to 330 small business owners nationwide, and in its second year the program awarded over $2.3 million in grants to an additional 350 businesses.

-Now in its third year, the program will increase grants awarded and double total funding to more than $5.7 million to further support under-resourced and economically vulnerable small business owners in building their economic vitality and fostering a thriving community.
-In March 2024, applications will open for 500 small business grants of $10,000 to eligible businesses in the U.S. and U.S. territories.
+In its third year, the program will increase grants awarded and double total funding to more than $5.7 million to further support under-resourced and economically vulnerable small business owners in building their economic vitality and fostering a thriving community.
+In March 2024, applications opene for 500 small business grants of $10,000 to eligible businesses in the U.S. and U.S. territories.

 Of the 500 recipients selected for $10,000 grants, a limited subset of 25 recipients will be awarded $30,000 Enhancement Grants, which will allow those business owners the opportunity to create transformative change within their business and in their community (for example, by giving back, partnering with community members, addressing cultural, environmental and/or access needs in their community, opening a new location and/or adding staffing).
 Recipients of the $10,000 grant will be required to submit a final grant report using a template provided.
 In addition to questions regarding the completed project, the report will include prompts on how the business would use the $30,000 Enhancement Grant.
 Enhancement Grant project proposals can be related to the $10,000 grant proposal or they may constitute a separate project.